 Please note also that you cannot stay in Russia longer than stated in your Migration Card.
 For example, if your Russian visa is valid for one month, and you have written that you would stay for 20 days, you are not allowed to stay more than 20 days.

-For this reason, I have made a quick guide to getting a visa for Russia which will take you step by step through all the main stages of your visa application.
+For this reason, I have made a quick free guide to getting a visa for Russia which will take you step by step through all the main stages of your visa application.
 If you follow carefully my suggestions, you'll save time, nerves and perhaps get it the first time.
 Click here to download!☺

 Note: If you have more questions or you did not find what you were looking for here, then I really suggest that you check with your Russian embassy or consulate in your country of residence.
 Sure they know more than us!